California's 8th senatorial district: District profile

+The district is located in the core of the Sacramento metropolitan area, consisting of the state capital of Sacramento and several of its surrounding suburbs, including Rio Linda, McClellan Park, North Highlands, Vineyard, Rosemont, Florin, and Elk Grove.

 Election results from statewide races

-List of senators
+List of senators representing the district

 Due to redistricting, the 8th district has been moved around different parts of the state.
-The current iteration resulted from the 2011 redistricting by the California Citizens Redistricting Commission.
+The current iteration resulted from the 2021 redistricting by the California Citizens Redistricting Commission.